WillTheFarmer/willthefarmer.github.io/README.md

 Hopefully this repository and website improves ApacheLogs2MySQL repository visibility.

-My only conclusion is the poor search results are due to a large majority of repository codebase is SQL language.
+My only conclusion is poor search results are due to a large majority of repository codebase is SQL language.

 GitHub does not even recognize SQL as a language.
 I had to add code to `.gitattributes` to have it appear on repository.
 ```